 It's early morning in the northern Indian city of Alwar, 95 miles (153 kilometers) south of the capital New Delhi.
 Scores of women have gathered at a municipal tap to get water for their families.
 Each of them has brought numerous vessels to collect as much water as possible, as supply is limited.

-India is suffering from the worst water crisis in its history, and millions of livelihoods are under threat according to a recent report by the National Institution for Transforming India, a policy think tank.
+Millions of livelihoods are under threat from India's water crisis, according to a recent report by the National Institution for Transforming India, a policy think tank.

 The report says that about 200,000 Indians die every year due to inadequate access to safe water, with 600 million facing what is termed "extreme water stress."